Arrest Made In ‘RHONJ’ Dina Manzo Home Invasion

 The suspect has been charged with “multiple robbery charges, a burglary charge, multiple assault charges, a theft charge” and several others.

-Andrew Brettler, a lawyer for Manzo and Cantin made a statement, saying that they are very grateful for the hard work over two years which led to the arrest.
+Andrew Brettler, a lawyer for Manzo and Cantin, made a statement, saying that they are very grateful for the hard work over the last two years, which led to the arrest.
 Dina and David added their own words to the message as a thank you to friends, family and fans.

 “Thank you to everyone who has expressed concern for our well-being.
 We’ve had such a great support system.”